mendax1234/mendax1234.github.io/_posts/2025-12-07-NUS-CEG-Y2S1-Recap.md

 # Sad moments

 Of course, not everything in life flows smoothly.
-This semester was also the most difficult one I have experienced so far.
+This semester, in particular, might have been the semester with the most sad moments I have experienced so far at NUS.

 ## Physical Injury

 In mid-September, I fell at a bus stop in NUS.
 My knees were injured, and worse, I broke a tooth.
 While the wounds healed, the broken tooth became a permanent mark on my life.
-Two months later, after long periods of intense work and sitting, I experienced hemorrhoids for the first time.
+Additionally, two months later, after long periods of intense work and sitting, I experienced hemorrhoids for the first time.

 > These two incidents forced me to stop and reflect deeply.

 I realized that my accident with my tooth taught me to let go of vanity.
-I was not created to look a specific way, but to be a specific way -- correct and true to my purpose.
-It shifted my focus from my appearance to the One who created me.
-Furthermore, my other health issues served as a stark reminder: solely focusing on study and work without caring for the body is unsustainable.
+I was not created to be perfect in appearance, but to be created "right."
+This shifted my focus from the pursit of appearance to the gratitude for being healthy.
+Furthermore, the second injury served as a powerful reminder not to let my entire focus narrow to only my studies and work.
+Constantly pushing myself without proper movement or rest will eventually take a serious toll on my body.

 ## Academic Frustration

-In this semester, not every module brought the same joy as CG3207.

-In CS2113, teamwork did not go smoothly for me.
-I truly wanted the team to function well, but things repeatedly fell beyond my control.
-Looking back now, I realize that this experience taught me something essential:

-> how to work with different kinds of people -- even when it is uncomfortable.

-In ES2631, I faced my most discouraging academic experience so far.
-This might also be the first module that I will use my S/U. From the first tutorial, I struggled with group dynamics, nearly carrying the entire first presentation alone -- only to receive a disappointing result.
-Besides, I tried to apply the creative thinking I learned from DTK1234 and proposed a shared umbrella system on campus, but it was quickly dismissed as "insignificant."
-But, how the way that "significance" is defined is very subjective and vague from my perspective.
-Beyond that, there are also a lot of things that make me really feel that this course is teaching me how to write the "eight-legged essay" in ths century of 21st, and even at NUS!
+This semester, not every course brought me the same sense of inspiration as CG3207.
+While most of my courses were meaningful and well-designed, there were also a few that turned into some of the most frustrating academic experiences I have had at NUS so far.

+The first of these was CS2113, where I did not have a particularly smooth experience working with my team.
+I genuinely wanted the team to function well, yet time and again, unexpected issues arose -- many of which were beyond my control.
+Still, looking back now, I realize that CS2113 gave me something far more valuable than just technical skills: it gave me real exposure to working with very different kinds of people.
+Learning how to cooperate in such a team, despite differences and frustrations, is a lesson I know I must continue to learn and accept in my life.

+The second course was ES2631, which is probably the first "fluff" module I plan to S/U at NUS.
+From the very first tutorial, I felt a bit lost after being assigned to my group, where I ended up doing almost all the work for Assignment 1 -- a presentation -- and still received a grade that felt far below what I expected.

+During this course, I tried to apply the creative thinking I learned from DTK1234.
+For example, I proposed a sharing-umbrella system on campus to solve the problem of carrying an umbrella between classes.
+However, this idea was quickly dismissed simply because the problem was deemed “not significant enough.”
+From my perspective, the significance of a problem is highly subjective, and its criteria are often vague.

+Beyond that, I often felt that this course was less about meaningful innovation and more about teaching students how to write what felt like “eight-legged essays” in the 21st century -- even at NUS.

 ---